MaxFloris/Shelly1-into-DBUS-Victron/README.md

 The other script is to start it on boot

 First create a file named: shelly-follow-relay0.py
-1. nano /data/shelly-follow-relay0.py
+1. `nano /data/shelly-follow-relay0.py`
 2. paste the script from this repo
-3. make it executable: chmod +x /data/shelly-follow-relay0.py
+3. make it executable: `chmod +x /data/shelly-follow-relay0.py`
-4. Now create a boot script: nano /data/rc.local
+4. Now create a boot script: `nano /data/rc.local`
-5. Paste the boot script from this repo
+5. Paste the boot script from this repo and replace the placeholder IP in the `export SHELLY_IP` line with your Shelly's address
-6. make it executable: chmod +x /data/rc.local reboot and try
+6. make it executable: `chmod +x /data/rc.local` reboot and try

  ![image](https://github.com/user-attachments/assets/27614d9f-a042-4952-916c-854ce1444856)